camptocamp/hr/README.md

 **Our internal id for this project is: 1882.**

+**Project is installed On-Permises and will not be updated via the standard procedure on cloud platform**
+Once you have a new image built on hub.docker.com, you can send an email to BSO in order to let them download it and install it.

 This project uses Docker.
 Travis builds a new image for each change on the branches and for each new tag.